 To be able to simulate, Vivado needs a Wrapper over the block diagram.
-This wrapper is a file that connect the output/input port of your block diagram to the physical pin described in the constraint file.
-In this case we don’t have yet a constrain file, but Vivado requests it.
+This wrapper is a file that connects the output/input port of your block diagram to the physical pin described in the constraint file.
+In this case, we don’t have yet a constrain file, but Vivado requests it.

 Then we choose “Let Vivado manage the wrapper…”

 After the wrapper is created, we to need to say to Vivado which file is our top level.
 This is made in Simulation settings… Right-click on the word “SIMULATION”.

 The setting should be checked and changed.

 Now everything should be ready for our first simulation!
 We click on the left panel on “Run simulation” and the simulation view will open.

 The signal to be plotted should be dragged into the wave diagram to see them.
 After that, we can click on run for a finite among of time, in this case, 120 ns.
 To fit the time-scale you can press the on the symbol .